 Your health and safety will remain a top priority for us as restrictions begin to ease.
 If you have any questions or concerns about how to resume your work while remaining safe, please don’t hesitate to get in touch.
 We’ll continue to closely monitor the situation and will issue further guidance to manage your Prostate Cancer UK-funded work in response to any changes in government guidelines.

+Despite the gradual return to normality, we are unfortunately still anticipating a long-term drop in our income as a result of measures to contain Covid-19.
+As a result, future research funding decisions are still currently on hold.
 We are, as ever, completely committed to funding research to help us stop prostate cancer limiting men’s lives, and are doing everything we can to ensure as little disruption to our research programme as possible as the national situation unfolds.
-We will update this page as and when our plans develop over the coming weeks.Read our FAQs for researchers
+Thank you for your patience and understanding, we’ll update this page as and when our plans develop over the coming weeks.Read our FAQs for researchers

 We're the UK's leading charity dedicated to prostate cancer research.
 It's our mission to fund the highest quality research, and the most promising individuals, to transform treatment, diagnosis and prevention of prostate cancer.

 But our grant funding is just the start.
 We're dedicated to supporting the prostate cancer research community, who are making the breakthroughs that are changing men's lives.
 We can help strengthen your applications by putting you in touch with our Patient Network, support your trial recruitment, and keep you up to date with the latest opportunities in the field, to make sure your research will have the biggest impact possible for men affected by prostate cancer.

 This joint initiative between Movember and Prostate Cancer UK aims to fund research that can improve the outcomes for men treated in the curative setting.